jerrens/Portfolio/README.md

 **[Skills](./Skills.md):** A list of skills that I have acquired throughout my professional career.

+**[Awards](./Awards/):** A showcase of the recognition and appreciation I have received from my colleagues and managers throughout my professional journey.

 **[Continuing Education](./ContinuingEducation.md):** List of courses I plan to take over the next few weeks to expand my knowledge.

 <!-- (Add Titles for Other Sections) awards, certifications, etc. -->